 Swift Water is defined as ‘that moving fast enough to produce sufficient force to present a life and safety hazard to a person entering it’.
-Operations in ‘swift water’ are referred to as ‘SRT*’ tasks and include life-saving rescue.
+Operations in ‘swift water’, and in general operations in inland water, are referred to as ‘SRT*’ tasks and include life-saving rescue.
 However, due to the time-sensitive nature of water incidents these are often search and if necessary recovery operations.
-Their initiation is often by a combination of Police, FRS or Coastguard.
+Their initiation is often by a combination of Police, Fire Service or Coastguard.

 Dependent on the water concerned, a small boat may be deployed, or a floating platform, in addition to crew directly in shallow water.
 SARA has the ability to launch such small boats in almost all rivers, with no requirement for slipway or road access to the riverbank.
 Such small boats are referred to as ‘Rescue’ boats; SARA prefers rigid rescue boats to reduce the risk of punctures from the use of inflatables.

-*In SARA, the term ‘SRT’ refers to the disciplines described above.
+*In SARA, and in general within Mountain Rescue, the term ‘SRT’ refers to the disciplines described above.
 This is distinct from ‘Single Rope Technique’, as used in caving for example.